-

 As leaders how can we create these energy generating environments

-As an employer or as a leader, our responsibility is to support everyone to be the creator of their own life canvas and provide healthy work and healthy life opportunities which feed the soul as well as demand energy.
+As an employer or as a leader, our responsibility is to support everyone to be the creator of their own life canvas and provide healthy work and life opportunities which feed the soul as well as demand our energy.

 My priorities are:

-- Creating purpose which connects us generating shared meaning and joy.
+- Creating purpose which connects us

 - Celebrating contribution, being grateful and giving thanks